 Are you starting your career in a school?
 Or maybe looking for a new career?
-This eight-month course is a fantastic introduction to the world of a teaching assistant.
+This course is a fantastic introduction to the world of a teaching assistant.
 It is the first step on the ladder to developing your employability and personal skills to achieve great things.
-It also leads to a variety of other courses that could move you up that ladder of progression.
+This course leads to a variety of other study programmes that could move you up that ladder of progression.

-At Derby College we have access to a wealth of support and additional courses that can complement your education here.
-If you need to gain a grade C GCSE in English or Maths, you can work towards that here at College too.
+At Derby College you will have access to a wealth of support and additional courses that can complement your career development.
+If you need to gain a grade C in GCSE English or Maths, you can work towards this at Derby College too.

-Want access to hundreds of books, resources and magazines?
-You get free access to our library and to our online catalogue of resources.
-You will receive free training in accessing these resources and, again, additional support is on offer for you as needed.
+You get free access to our library, our online catalogue of resources and our computer network.
+You will receive free training in accessing this and, again, additional support is on offer for you as needed.

 What are the benefits?